 SafeVoice is a confidential reporting system used to report threats to the safety or well-being of students.
 SafeVoice was established to protect student wellness, prevent violence, and save lives.

 The SafeVoice program is in partnership with the Nevada Department of Public Safety and provides a safe place to submit tips 24/7/365 concerning their own safety as well as the safety of others.
-More information on how

 A Safe Learning Environment